 (contains 5 tools, 4 to make quarter and quarter quarter section grids with labels and 1 to make a custom grid)

-After finding the coordinates of each vertex, I then found the distance of each vertex from each corner of the extent of the polygon.
+After finding the coordinates of each vertex, I then found the distance of each vertex from each corner of the polygon extent.
 This allowed me to find which vertex corresponded to which corner.
 A little math was then performed to determine the coordinates of each quarter quarter section along the outside of the section grid, as show below.

-Finally, I added the newly created point feature class and the previously created quarter quarter section grid to ArcMap and performed a spatial join.
+Lastly, I did a spatial join on the newly created point feature class and the previously created qq-section grid.
 This outputted a new quarter quarter section grid with the appropriate label joined to it.